 How Philosophy Can Help Us

 Philosophy in the modern world tends to take a passive place in our society.
 It is put in the backseat, while ‘scientific materialism’ is allowed to drive the entire car.
 However, many people throughout history saw Philosophy as a way of life, as a method to improve the quality of one’s life.
 I happen to agree with this.
-Practical Wisdom in my view, is a strong antidote to distress and turmoil.
+Practical Wisdom in my view, is a strong antidote to our contemporary distress and turmoil.
 The insights given to us by past philosophers can be valuable to our present-day life.

 Here are some different philosophical traditions, and what they teach us about living:

 Plato’s Allegory of the cave is an excellent metaphor for the process of Existential therapy.
 We realize that we are often living our life to the story and ‘facts’ given to us by others.
-Coming out of the cave means recognizing the fullness and richness of life that exists outside of the manufactured narratives that we all start out with.
+Coming out of the cave means recognizing the fullness and richness of life that exists outside of the manufactured narratives and social conditioning that we all start with.
 It involved daring to question the ‘shadows on the wall’, and be able to see the bigger picture.

 On the other hand, Joseph Campbell tells us that ‘The cave you fear to enter holds the treasure you seek’.
 The ‘Cave’ in this metaphor has to deal with our shadow.
 The fearful, shameful, and traumatic.
 Wisdom tells us that in some cases, the only way ‘out’ is ‘through’ the cave.
 Confronting the ‘dragon’ that has burned us, is the path towards treasure(personal growth).